owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

      LINE(1);

 This tells the effect to generate a LINE every 1 cycles, this is called the pulse time.
 Since the shape will by default have a life time that matches its pulse time, a new LINE is generated each time the old one dies.

 We can also specify a different life time to the pulse time, the life time is specified by entering it after the pulse time, separated by a comma.
 Change the script to read:

     LINE(1,2);

-Click Update Preview to see the results of this change.
+Click 'Update Preview' to see the results of this change.

 We now have 2 lines on screen at a time because 1 new LINE is being generated every 1 cycle, and each LINE lives for 2 cycles.